How to Handle Web Table in Selenium

 Accessing Nested Tables

-The same principles discussed above applies to nested tables.
-Nested tables are tables located within another table.
+The same principles apply to nested tables.
+Nested tables are tables placed inside another table.
 An example is shown below.

 How to Access Nested Tables in Selenium

-To access the cell with the text “4-5-6” using the “//parent/child” and predicate concepts from the previous section, we should be able to come up with the XPath code below.
+To access the cell with the text “4-5-6” using the parent/child and predicate ideas from the previous section, we can compose the XPath shown below.

 How to Access Nested Tables in Selenium

-The WebDriver code below should be able to retrieve the inner text of the cell which we are accessing.
+The WebDriver code below retrieves the inner text of the targeted cell.

 Accessing Nested Tables in Selenium